 Businesses must meet their customers where they are, which over the past decade has come to mean on social networks.
 In 2020, users spent over 2.5 hours a day on social networks, a figure that has increased every year since measurement began.
 As a result, businesses continue to shift their advertising and marketing dollars online.

 Meta Platforms competes with fellow social media advertising platforms like Google (NASDAQ:GOOGL), Snapchat (NYSE:SNAP), Twitter (NYSE:TWTR), and Pinterest (NASDAQ:PINS)

-Guidance for the next quarter indicates Meta is expecting revenue to grow 18.9% year on year to $38.3 billion, improving on the 4.47% year-on-year decline it recorded in the same quarter last year.
-Ahead of the earnings results, analysts covering the company were projecting sales to grow 15.1% over the next 12 months.
+Guidance for the next quarter indicates Meta is expecting revenue to grow 24.8% year on year to $35.75 billion, improving on the 2.6% year-on-year increase it recorded in the same quarter last year.

 As a social network, Meta generates revenue growth by increasing its user base and charging advertisers more for the ads each user is shown.

-In Q3, Meta added 250 million monthly active users, translating into 6.74% year-on-year growth.
+In Q4, Meta added 240 million monthly active users, translating into 6.4% year-on-year growth.